Thermodynamics of inhomogenous imperfect quantum gases in harmonic traps: Imperfect gas in a harmonic trap

 The formula (\ref{gcc}) reveals an important characteristic of the model we are considering.
 Namely, it displays a linear relation between the chemical potential and the particle number at $T=0$, $N\sim \mu$ \emph{for all $d$}.
 This conclusion remains in contrast with the results following from the Thomas-Fermi approximation to the Gross-Pitaevskii theory of interacting Bose gases, which predicts $N\sim \mu^{(d+2)/2}$, so that the exponent depends on $d$ \cite{4x}.
-This discrepancy may be attributed to the absolute lack of spatial correlations induced by interactions in the imperfect gas model.
-Indeed, the interaction term (\ref{imp}) influences neither the thermodynamic entropy (which does not depend on $a$ \footnote{An analogous phenomenon is encountered in the classical van der Waals theory of imperfect gases with the well known equation of state $p=\frac{n k_B T}{1-n b}+\frac{a n^2}{2}$: also here the entropy depends only on $b$ and not on $a$}) nor the spatial form of ground state profile at $T=0$.
+This discrepancy, apart from the interpretation of \eqref{imp} as a theory of weakly interacting gases at relatively high densities, may be attributed to the absolute lack of spatial correlations induced by interactions in the imperfect gas model.
+Indeed, the interaction term (\ref{imp}) influences neither the entropy per particle $s(T,\rho_{\omega})$ nor the spatial form of ground state profile at $T=0$.
 The latter is given simply by a product state (which is again specific to mean-field theories).
 On the contrary, the spatial form of the minimizer of the Gross-Pitaevskii functional (both in the general case and in the TF limit) changes significantly with the GP interaction parameter $g$ ($g$ being an analogous, yet in principle a different quantity than \emph{our} $a$), which hence has an impact on the correlations in the ground state, as should be expected from a genuine interaction.
 The failure of the imperfect gas model in reproducing spatial correlations due to interactions can be traced back to the nature of the Kac scaling which gives rise to it, see Appendix.